ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/configuration/serialization.dotnet.markdown

 {CODE customize_json_serializer@ClientApi\Configuration\Serialization.cs /}

+##CustomizeJsonDeserializer

+To modify the `JsonSerializer` object used by the client to deserialize entities loaded from the server, you can register a customization action:

+{CODE customize_json_deserializer@ClientApi\Configuration\Serialization.cs /}

 ##DeserializeEntityFromBlittable

 In order to customize the entity deserialization from blittable JSON you can use define `DeserializeEntityFromBlittable` implementation: